learnbyexample/cli-computing/cli_computing.md

 ## Wildcards

 It is relatively easy to specify complete filenames as command arguments when they are few in number.
-And you could use features like tab completion and middle mouse button click (pastes the last highlighted text) to assist in such cases.
+And you could use features like tab completion and middle mouse button click (which pastes the last highlighted text) to assist in such cases.

 But what to do if you have to deal with tens and hundreds of files (or even more)?
 If applicable, one way is to match all the files based on a common pattern in their filenames, for example extensions like `.py`, `.txt` and so on.
 Wildcards (globs) will help in such cases.
 This feature is provided by the shell, and thus individual commands need not worry about implementing them.
 Pattern matching supported by wildcards are somewhat similar to regular expressions, but there are fundamental and syntactical differences between them.